LezWatch/lwtv-plugin/readme.md

 ### Admin Panels

-Stored in `/admin/`
+Stored in `/admin/` -- Makes admin panels

 * `_tools.php` - Automated checks on data
 * `screeners.php` - A list of all screeners

 ### Affiliates

-Auto Adds in Affiliate Codes
+Stored in `/affiliates/` -- Auto Adds in Affiliate Codes

 * `_main.php` - Determines which ad to show and when
 * `amazon.php` - Amazon (utilizes ApaiIO library (from (LezWatch Library)[https://github.com/LezWatch/lezwatch-library]))